valetedd/ocm-publisher-deduplication/README.md

 # DHARC Internship (Unibo)
-Deduplication of editors in OpenCitations
+Deduplication of editors in OpenCitationsMeta

 Goals:
 * Data exploration to gauge the duplications' extent;